anthonyandras/pet-crawler/README.md

 # pet-crawler

-The Pet Crawler applications was intended to be a poor person's data feed for collecting adoptable pet data across the web.
+The Pet Crawler application was intended to be a poor person's data feed for collecting adoptable pet data across the web.
 This is the first iteration of a data ingestion component for a larger "pet" project of mine.
 As the project evolves, partnerships might form and the need for a crawler to extract this data may not be needed.
 Additionally, it should be mentioned that this approach